-I. TOTAL UNIT REQUIREMENT - 60 degree applicable semester units
+Ι. TOTAL UNIT REQUIREMENT - 60 degree applicable semester units

-- A. General Education Option A = 24 unit minimum - B. Major or Area of Emphasis (minimum) = 18 units minimum (Refer to catalog program pages for specific major requirements). - ..
-In a defined major (Refer to 18 unit requirement list in the general catalog) - In a interdisciplinary group major (Refer to 18 unit requirement list in the general catalog) - a.
-Humanities - h Science - c.
-Social/Behavioral Science - C. Electives (as needed to total 60 degree applicable units) - D. For the A.A.
+- General Education Option A = 24 unit minimum Α. Β. - Major or Area of Emphasis (minimum) = 18 units minimum (Refer to catalog program pages for specific major requirements). - In a defined major (Refer to 18 unit requirement list in the general catalog) 1.
+2. - In a interdisciplinary group major (Refer to 18 unit requirement list in the general catalog) - Humanities a. b. - Science - Social & Behavioral Sciences C. - Electives (as needed to total 60 degree applicable units) С. - D. For Advanced Placement, CLEP or International Baccalaureate exam information please see charts in the current MSJC General Catalog. - Ε. For the A.A.
 Liberal Arts Degree with Area of Emphasis use general education patterns Options B or C. Refer to the General Education Requirements for California State University and Colleges or the Intersegmental General Education Transfer Curriculum (IGETC) patterns, refer to the current MSJC catalog and make an appointment with an MSJC Counselor.
-Areas of Emphasis: Arts, Humanities & Communications, Social & Behavioral Sciences, Mathematics & Science, Business & Technology - E. For Advanced Placement, CLEP or International Baccalaureate exam information please see charts in the current MSJC General Catalog.
+Areas of Emphasis: Arts, Humanities & Communications, Social & Behavioral Sciences, Mathematics & Science, Business & Technology - For A.A.-T/A.S.-T (ADT or SB 1440 degrees), please use general education patterns Options B or C and refer to the current F. MSJC catalog.

-II.
+н.
 GRADE POINT AVERAGE